Advancing research software in the UK through an SSI fellowship

-I have selected as part of the 2020 cohort of Fellows of the Software Sustainability Institute!
+I have been selected as part of the 2020 cohort of Fellows of the Software Sustainability Institute!

 The Institute cultivates world-class research with software.
 It’s based at the universities of Edinburgh, Manchester, Southampton, and Oxford in the UK.
 Their motto says it all: